paulboutin/pi-music-display/README.md

 - Environment Variables:
     Ensure you have your ```.env``` file on the Pi with the necessary variables (e.g., ```PORT=3000```).

+    ```bash
+    touch .env
+    echo "PORT=3000" > .env
+    ```

 - Build and Run with Docker Compose:
-    Use your Docker Compose setup to build and start both services:
+    Use Docker Compose setup to build and start both services (Be sure to use the same user you granted access to sudo to run Docker):

     ```bash
     docker compose up --build